Consensus-Based Optimization Beyond Finite-Time Analysis: Definition of the constants

 \section{Definition of the constants}

 In this section, we define the constants appearing in our main results and proofs.
 Table~\ref{table:1} lists the constants used in our main results.
 Table~\ref{table:2} lists the constants related to time \(t\) or the number of iterations \(k\).
-Table~\ref{table:3} lists the constants used in intermediate results that do not appear in our main results.
+Table~\ref{table:3} lists the constants used in intermediate results.